Physical Education and Sport at AFMS

 - Providing places for pupils who find themselves disadvantaged on school sports clubs/trips

-Primary PE/Sports funding enables the school to continue to provide outstanding PE/Sport opportunities for pupils and to increase and maintain incredibly high participation rates in PE activities, including extra-curricular (currently 87%), enhancing the already outstanding provision where possible eg. golf, zumba, lacrosse & basketball are all recent additions to our extra-curricular clubs, as is the fitness/boot camp.
-The PE curriculum has been enhanced by the purchase of new PE equipment as well as new Professional Development opportunities being provided for staff which ensure all improvements are sustainable and continue to impact positively on the progress and attainment of pupils, for example AFMS is the only state funded school to currently participate in national lacrosse events.
+Primary PE/Sports funding enables the school to continue to provide outstanding PE/Sport opportunities for pupils and to increase and maintain incredibly high participation rates in PE activities, including extra-curricular (currently over 80%), enhancing the already outstanding provision where possible eg. zumba, boxing & basketball are all recent additions to our extra-curricular clubs, as is the fitness/boot camp.
+The PE curriculum has been enhanced by the purchase of new PE equipment as well as new Professional Development opportunities being provided for staff which ensure all improvements are sustainable and continue to impact positively on the progress and attainment of pupils.
 The PE curriculum is more inclusive as a result of these improvements and PE continues to be a real strength of the school.
 The school continues to have huge success in competitive sporting events as well as providing opportunties for all pupils to take part in a wide range of sports including alternative sports, such as boccia and wheelchair basketball.
 The effect of the PE & Sport Premium on pupils has been, and remains, to increase participation in sport as well as improving pupils' awareness of how to live a fit and healthy life.
 The wider opportunities available to pupils as a result of the school's use of this funding has also helped improve pupils' achievement in PE as the progress pupils make in PE at this school, and their attainment, is outstanding.
-The Executive Leader/Headteacher/National Leader of Education and Governing Body review the impact of this spending on a regular basis to ensure the improvements made are sustainable over time and value for money is being achieved.
+The Headteacher and Governing Body review the impact of this spending on a regular basis to ensure the improvements made are sustainable over time and value for money is being achieved.

 For more information on PE/Sport, see also the section on this website entitled ‘Extra-Curricular’.
 If you would like to discuss PE/Sport at AFMS, please contact Mr Molesworth, Director of PE, via the school office.